Streams

 This action is a simpler version of reverse proxy that fetches a remote page and inserts its HTML code into the current page without performing the more complex link substituion to achieve seamless navigation.
 This action may be used to display self-contained pages from a remote repository without redirects.

-Loads the page via synchronous XMLHttpRequest and replaces safe page content with it without redirecting.
+With JavaScript integration, this action loads the page via synchronous XMLHttpRequest and replaces the safe page content with it without redirecting.
 This will only work if your money and safe pages are on the same domain, or if your money page is served with a proper Access-Control-Allow-Origin header that allows cross-origin resource sharing (CORS).

 Display in Iframe